Skip to main content

 For finding specific documents

-Use a few distinctive terms.
-Short queries trigger Hybrid mode, which balances exact and semantic matching.
+Use a few distinctive terms — Auto weights will balance exact and semantic matching.

 Hansen pension insurance policy 2024